voger/qXMPPconsole/readme.md

    ```console
     $ npm install
    ```
-    1. Optionally and not necessary at all, you may also run the command below to build dpendencies.
+    1. Optionally and not necessary at all, you may also run the command below to build dependencies.
         ```console
           $ npm run-script build
         ```